NeoLupatus/cryboard/README.md

-This is my second try at designing a Custom Keyboard for a Friend of mine.
+This is my second try at designing a custom keyboard for a friend of mine.
 Its a full sized board with two rotary encoders and additional macro keys.